ibm-cloud-docs/hpc-spectrum-symphony/smc-schematics-config-tutorial.md

 After you create your {{site.data.keyword.bpshort}} workspace and updated the configuration parameters, you need to generate a plan to validate all the configuration properties.

 1. Click Generate plan.
-   When you click **Generate plan**, a new log is generated that can be viewed in the Jobs tab by clicking Jobs.
+   When you click Generate plan, a new log is generated that can be viewed in the Jobs tab by clicking Jobs.
-2. Review the log file for any errors, fix the properties, and regenerate the plan by clicking **Generate plan** again.
+2. Review the log file for any errors, fix the properties, and regenerate the plan by clicking Generate plan again.

 ## Apply a plan
 {: #smc-apply-plan-ui}